robforee/UTA-VIRT-CYBER-PT-06-2021-U-LOL/Week-21/1/Activities/03_Cloud_Forensics/Unsolved/README.md

 1. Read the following case study:
      - ["Case Study: Digital Forensics in the Cloud," University of Alabama Birmingham, 2013.](Digital_Forensics_in_Cloud.pdf)
 2. List at least four challenges associated with conducting a cloud forensics investigation.
+     1. distributed compute equipment
+     2. variable control of data
+     3. no persistant storage
+     4. unable to trace chain of custody
 3. Using the following resource for additional research, explain how these challenges affect the chain of custody.

      - ["Digital Forensics in the Cloud," *CrossTalk*, 2013.](Hasan_Zawoad_CrossTalk.pdf)
+     -

 #### Bonus